Tired of bidding and not winning projects?

 Let’s fix that, read below to finally understand how to bid jobs, and win them.

-I AM Builders is a construction estimating and consulting firm that works with over 900 clients across the U.S and has estimated over $800 million in projects for clients.
+I AM Builders is a construction estimating and consulting firm that works with over 1,400 clients across the U.S and has estimated over $1.5 billion in projects for clients.
+We specialize in performing estimates and providing construction takeoff services for clients.

 We offer an in-depth, completely free blueprint on how to grow any construction business, based on all our own experience in the industry.